-What is FTP and What is FTP Server?
+What is FTP, and What is FTP Server?

 FTP (File Transfer Protocol) is as its name suggests a file transferring protocol between two computers, a local computer, and a remote server.
 FTP servers is a web server that runs on web-servers and uses FTP protocol at the server side to manage file transfers, connections, & users.
 Some of them come with a modular architecture, security-focused features, and several options designed for the enterprise.

 The FTP server allows users to store their files on the server, through FTP, and access it later.
 The basic features of usable FTP servers are to manage the file transfers, the connections, the rate limits, the user's accounts, user groups, & user permissions.
-Some of the projects on this list do, even more, some of them are built with modular architecture allowing developers to extend their functionalities throw custom developed modules and plugins.
+Some projects on this list do, even more, some of them are built with modular architecture allowing developers to extend their functionalities throw custom developed modules and plugins.

 1- Vsftpd: Linux/ Unix FTP server

 Vsftpd is on the top of our list as it's preferred by Linux server Admins all over the world, It provides out-of-box security, and set of features and configurations to configure FTP and FTP virtual users on the server.

 Vsftpd is used by Red Hat, openSUSE, Debian, FreeBSD, Gnome, KDE.
 A user has sent Vsftpd admins a graph demonstrating Vsftpd performance as it served 2.6TB, with a concurrent user count often over 1,500 on one single machine for 24 hours.

 - Compatible with many Linux server distros

 - Supported by a large community of users